Answer me this…

 There’s one caveat though: you can’t overproduce.

-If you follow my personal podcasting philosophy (I made a YouTube video on this), you can absolutely PUMP out meaningful content.
+If you follow my personal podcasting philosophy, you can absolutely PUMP out meaningful content.

 Here’s a brief summary: